fenago/katacoda-scenarios/mastering-ethereum/machine-learning-ethereum-blockchain/steps/9/text.md

 LinearRegression()
 ```

 As you can see, we've created a Python class that runs the train function in the constructor.
 Don't worry if you're not familiar with Python; you just have to understand that the code is training our linear-regression algorithm for more precise calculations.
-Create a file called linearRegression.py and write the code there.
-Then you can run it with the following command line:
+Current directory contains file `linearRegression.py` which contains the python code.
+You can run it with the following command line:
 `python linearRegression.py`{{execute}}

 You'll see that the program is constantly reducing the error by taking small steps toward the minimum until it gets to a point where it doesn't improve much.
 That's okay.
 We expect it to make precise predictions, but without 100% accuracy.
 You can then take the final weight and bias to make predictions on your own for that machine learning model.